• Follow Us on Social Media

 Motion to Modify

-A written request of the court to change a previous order regarding child custody, support, alimony, or other divorce-related decisions.
+A written request to change a previous court order in divorce matters.

 No-Fault Divorce (also called a 1B divorce)

-A type of divorce, in which neither party needs to prove there was any kind of marital misconduct.
+A divorce in which neither party has to prove misconduct.

 Notice of Hearing